2.D Refugee-Sponsor Relationship

-If the Government of Canada is informed by the sponsor, refugee, or a third party of a dispute between sponsors and refugees, an immigration officer must contact both parties to the dispute and determine whether there is an issue that requires intervention.
-The immigration officer first conducts a preliminary inquiry to verify whether the refugees are able to access the support they need.
-If there is a dispute requiring intervention, the immigration officer will conduct a mediation session between the sponsors and refugees to attempt to reach a mutually agreed-upon solution to prevent breakdown.
-If the parties do not succeed in arriving at a solution, the immigration officer must determine which parties bear what responsibility for the breakdown, and make recommendations for the consequences of the breakdown.
+If the Government of Canada is informed by the sponsor, refugee, or a third party of a dispute between sponsors and refugees, a migration officer must contact both parties to the dispute and determine whether there is an issue that requires intervention.
+The migration officer first conducts a preliminary inquiry to verify whether the refugees are able to access the support they need.
+If there is a dispute requiring intervention, the sponsor and the refugee are provided with an opportunity to reach a mutually agreed-upon solution to prevent breakdown.
+If unsuccessful, the migration officer will conduct a mediation session between the sponsors and refugees.
+If, at this point, the parties do not succeed in arriving at a solution, the migration officer must determine which parties bear what responsibility for the breakdown, and make recommendations for the consequences of the breakdown.

-If the Government of Canada learns of a dispute from a third party, the immigration officer should contact the sponsors and refugees directly to determine whether the situation is in fact true.
-In cases involving Constituent Groups, the Government of Canada should notify the Sponsorship Agreement Holder.
-The Government of Canada will conduct a preliminary inquiry into a breakdown situation to assess whether the sponsors are still fulfilling their settlement and financial obligations towards the refugees and to ensure that the refugees are able to access the services they need.
-If necessary, an immigration officer will facilitate a mediation session, which contains fact-finding components, encourages dialogue and brainstorming, and leads to mutually agreed-upon solutions.
+If the Government of Canada learns of a dispute from a third party, the migration officer should contact the sponsors and refugees directly to determine whether the situation is in fact true.
+In cases involving Constituent Groups, the Government of Canada should notify the Sponsorship Agreement Holder (SAH).
+SAHS are first given the opportunity to resolve the dispute internally.
+If internal dispute resolution is unsuccessful, the Government of Canada will conduct a preliminary inquiry into a breakdown situation to assess whether the sponsors are still fulfilling their settlement and financial obligations towards the refugees and to ensure that the refugees are able to access the services they need.
+If necessary, an migration officer will facilitate a mediation session, which contains fact-finding components, encourages dialogue and brainstorming, and leads to mutually agreed-upon solutions.

-If no solution is found, the immigration officer must determine who is responsible for the breakdown.
+If no solution is found, the officer must determine who is responsible for the breakdown.
 If sponsors are found to be at fault, they can be declared in sponsorship default (see D.3(ii)).
-When the assessment has been completed, the immigration officer will draft a Statement of Responsibility which addresses how one or both parties are responsible for the breakdown and includes recommendations for the consequences of the breakdown.
+When the assessment has been completed, the officer will draft a Sponsorship Breakdown/Procedural Fairness Letter, which addresses how one or both parties are responsible for the breakdown and includes recommendations for the consequences of the breakdown.